w3f-grants-archive/docs/docs/sdk/HRMP.md

 # HRMP pallet, every possible call variation explained
 ### There are two scenarios we use in our SDK.
 These are:
-- Opening HRMP channels between nodes
+- Opening HRMP channels between Parachains
-- Closing HRMP channels between nodes
+- Closing HRMP channels between Parachains

-### There are also two possible ways that our SDK allows you to contruct your HRMP calls:
+### There are also two possible ways that our SDK allows you to construct your HRMP calls:
-- Construct your calls via Builder pattern (reconmended, easy to use)
+- Construct your calls via Builder pattern (recommended, easy to use)
 - Construct them classic function like call way

 Both of these ways will be explained.